-To meet the needs and characteristics of adolescents, the Jr. High uses Montessori's Plan of Study and Work, which is an integrated framework.
-The curriculum is multidisciplinary, weaving together self-expression, mathematics, language, moral development, life and earth sciences, human advancements in technology, and history as a way to develop social and economic independence.
+To meet the needs and characteristics of adolescents, the Jr. High is informed by Dr. Montessori's Plan of Study and Work and Educational Syllabus which is an integrated framework.
+The curriculum is multidisciplinary, weaving together self-expression, mathematics and geometry, language, moral development, life and earth sciences, human advancements in technology, and history as a way to develop social and economic independence in the context of social organization.
 The Jr. High community experiences all work in a social context which meets their need to associate and communicate through creative problem-solving and community contribution.
 The small urban farm and downtown location offers myriad opportunities for exploration by challenging and inspiring students to build critical thinking skills, multicultural perspectives, the construction of personal identity and independence, as well as fostering a deep understanding of interdependence and justice.